Nick-Mazuk/next-js-starter/README.md

 By default, the `main` branch should house all pre-release code.
 Then, when you're ready to deploy to production, merge into the `production` branch.

 This will also run several CI tests with GitHub actions.

+To set this up, just create a `production` branch.